Compare any two graphics cards:

 OpenGL Version OpenGL 4.4 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the maximum amount of information (measured in MB per second) that can be transported past the external memory interface within a second.
-It is worked out by multiplying the bus width by the speed of its memory.
-If the card has DDR RAM, it should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the maximum amount of data (in units of megabytes per second) that can be transferred over the external memory interface in a second.
+It is calculated by multiplying the bus width by its memory clock speed.
+If it uses DDR type memory, it should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The better the card's memory bandwidth, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
-This figure is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
+This is worked out by multiplying the total texture units by the core speed of the chip.
+The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

 Display Prices